Published: 15 February 2017

 3. Simulation

 To explore the influence of interference acoustic source to the target acoustic source, based on the beam forming theory of cross spectral imaging function, simulations are conducted.
 Firstly, the scene of interest is built to cover an area of size 0.2 m×0.2 m with 41×41 scanning points, where some true source distributions are assumed.
-The grid spaces of axis and axis are 0.01 m, respectively.
+The grid spaces of x axis and y axis are 0.01 m, respectively.
 A 30-element Sector Wheel Array with a diameter of 0.35 m is considered, whose geometrical setup is shown in Fig. 1(a).
 The distance between array plane and observation plane is 0.35 m.
 Secondly, the acoustic source signal received by the microphone on the array can be calculated based on the acoustic principle.
 With the absence of the interference acoustic source, acoustic pressure signal received by the microphones comes from the target acoustic source.
 When the interference acoustic source exists, acoustic pressure signal received can be regarded as the sum of the acoustic source signal in the front of the array and interference acoustic source behind the array, and then their cross-spectra are calculated.
 Next, the imaging result can be achieved by scanning each point in the scene of interest backwardly based on the beamforming method.
 Finally, the output is calculated and converted to sound pressure level to form the contour plot.

 Fig. 2Propagation paths schematic of traditional microphone array

-Taking the array center as the coordinate origin and the array plane as - plane, setting the horizontal direction, vertical direction and the direction which is perpendicular to the array plane as axis, axis and axis, respectively.
+Taking the array center as the coordinate origin and the array plane as x-y plane, setting the horizontal direction, vertical direction and the direction which is perpendicular to the array plane as x axis, y axis and z axis, respectively.
 Assuming the point source located in the central position, namely (-0.1, 0, 1) m, the simulations of the acoustic source identification are shown in Table 1.
 Maps in the table from second column to the fifth column depict the results of frequency at 1500 Hz, 2500 Hz, 3500 Hz, 5500 Hz, respectively.
 Maps in row 2 illustrate the target acoustic source simulation results of beamforming method with the absence of interference source.
 Simulation results of interference acoustic source at (0.1, 0, –1) m and (–0.05, 0, –1) m are shown in row 3 and 4, respectively.
 In maps in row 5, the interference acoustic source located at (–0.1, 0, –1) m, which is symmetrical to the target acoustic source about the array plane.
 The display dynamic range of figures shown in the table is 10 dB.
 As can be seen in the simulation results, the higher the frequency, the narrower the acoustic center, and it is consistent with the high frequency and high resolution characteristics of beamforming.
 Compared the results of each frequency in row 2, with the absence of the interference acoustic source, the acoustic center appeared at (–0.1, 0, 1) m with a peak value 100 dB indicates that the traditional array with beamforming method has the ability to identify the position and amplitude of acoustic source accurately.
 Maps of the results with interference acoustic source behind the array in row 3 show that the target and interference acoustic sources are integrating together, which indicate that the spatial resolution of beamforming is poor at low frequency like 1500 Hz, 2500 Hz and 3500 Hz.
 For the reason of equal strength, result of 1500 frequency located at (0, 0, 1) m shows that the acoustic center locates at the middle position of target and interference acoustic source and the position deviation of the acoustic source is large.
 The target and interference acoustic sources begin to separated gradually with the increase of frequency.
 And at frequency of 2500 Hz, 3500 Hz, 5500 Hz, the interference acoustic source in the rear of the array, emerged in (0.1, 0, 1) m position, disturbs the identification effect of the target acoustic source which is located at (–0.1, 0, 1) m.
 By the comparison of the results in row 4, for the limitation of the array resolution, the target and interference acoustic sources are intermingling together when the projection distance in the acoustic source plane is close, which leads to the acoustic center position and the amplitude to be inaccurate.
 The inaccuracy of amplitude decreases with the increase of the frequency and be close to the exact value.
 Maps in row 5 depict the results that the interference acoustic source located at the position which is symmetrical to the target acoustic source about the array plane.
 For the reason that the interference acoustic source is covered by the target acoustic source in the mapping plane, maps in row 5 is similar with the results in row 2 which is without the disturbance of the interference acoustic source.
 At this time, the error of amplitude reaches to a maximum value.

 In summary, the effects of identification results are seriously worse with a false acoustic source appeared in the imaging results when the interference acoustic source is in the rear of the array.
 The position and the amplitude of the acoustic source exist some deviation when projection distance of the target and interference acoustic source is close.
 The amplitude deviation reaches the maximum when the interference acoustic source is obscured by the target one.